 “With the number of sales required to achieve the goal calculated, you can then formulate a strategy to achieve 1 sale per day.”

-Earlier, we mentioned how you’ll need to decide on a list of metrics you’ll use to determine whether you’re on track to meet your long-term marketing goals.
+Earlier, we mentioned how you’d need to decide on a list of metrics you’ll use to determine whether you’re on track to meet your long-term marketing goals.

-However, Hamon Creative‘s Kevin Geary warns that you’ll need to be “careful to exclude any vanity metrics.”
+However, Hamon Creative‘s Kevin Geary warns you’ll need to be “careful to exclude any vanity metrics.”